Anthony-Bible/mxtools/README.md

   - 587
 ```

+## Distributed Job Status Management & Shared Storage

+For distributed deployments (e.g., Kubernetes), mxclone supports job status tracking via a shared storage backend.
+By default, Redis is used for this purpose.
+This enables reliable async job tracking (such as progressive traceroute) across multiple replicas.

+- To enable Redis, set `job_store_type: "redis"` in your config or `MXCLONE_JOB_STORE_TYPE=redis` in your environment.
+- See [`docs/shared-storage.md`](docs/shared-storage.md) for full configuration, deployment, and security details.

 All configuration options can be overridden with environment variables by using the prefix `MXCLONE_` followed by the option name in uppercase.
 For example, `MXCLONE_LOG_LEVEL=debug`.

 ## Contributing